 - The lack of admin rights also means things like setting up Kerberos Delegation aren’t possible, so that means thinks like app proxy Window Auth are off the list

 - You can’t create custom GPOS, you can only edit the existing 1 user and 1 computer GPOs

 - You can create custom OUs but these OUs are only shown on the AD DS side of things, any users in these custom OUs won’t show in the Azure AD

 - You can only apply the default GPOs to custom OUs, you can’t create new ones.

-- AAD DS Requires a v1 VNET, so if your using v2 VNETs you'll need to create a seperate VNET and join them either by VNET peering or VPN
+- AAD DS Requires a v1 VNET, so if your using v2 VNETs you’ll need to create a separate VNET and join them either by VNET peering or VPN

 If you’ve got an app you want to move to Azure and it needs access to a full LDAP AD, or needs to be on a domain joined machine then AAD DS is a great solution for a lift and shift of that application without having to run your own IaaS solution.

 However, if your looking to do anything that requires domain admin rights, or anything complex with GPO or OU’s the AAD DS quickly becomes a no go.
 The available options are too restrictive if you are looking for anything more than the the simple setup AAD DS provides.
 AAD DS is not a replacement for your on premises domain controllers.